 The solutions architect has in-depth knowledge of many, if not all, of a vendor's products and services.
 The solutions architect designs systems and services using the products provided by a specific vendor.

 - Red Hat Certified Architect

 - Azure Solutions Architect certification

-It's rare for a single IT Architect to be completely expert in all aspects of system design and refactoring.
+It's rare for a single IT architect to be a complete expert in all aspects of system design and refactoring.
 The days of the general practitioner have passed.
 Today, the IT landscape is far too broad and detail-laden to expect any one person to know it all.
 The risks are too great to think otherwise.
-Instead, wise companies tend to have a clear understanding of the purpose and goals of the systems they intend to create.
+Instead, wise companies have a clear understanding of the purpose and goals of the systems they intend to create.
 Hence, they look for the right type of architect to meet the need at hand.